 - The designer interiors – a welcome alternative to all the traditional Alpine-chintz hotels nearby

-- Cocktails in the rocking Indigo Bar - don’t miss the extremely potent Margaritas!
+- Cocktails in the bar – don’t miss the extremely potent Margaritas!

-- The Little Mountain Spa, a charming offering with 2 treatment rooms, pool, Jacuzzi and sauna
+- Guests get reduced rates to access the basement spa, a charming offering with 2 treatment rooms, pool, Jacuzzi and sauna

 - A good range of room types: romantic doubles, Triples/Quads and a self-catering Penthouse sleeping 8-10